ddaaggeett/ddaaggeett/src/blog/wealth_dist.md

 Income:

-The effectiveness of methods by which salaries within project structures are quantified are debatable.
+The methods by which salaries within project structures are quantified are debatable.
 Wealth differentials between few executives and many workers tend to be high and result in vast differences in access to opportunity.
 I see the meaning of a salary for a role carried in a project is to ensure longevity of participation of a worker in the project.
 Worker overturn is not beneficial for project efficiency considering investment in training and cohesiveness of morale.
 It is also burdensome for workers to endure uncertainty in financial stability and further livelihood shock.

 A salary can be considered too low if, of course, basic needs of living are not met, but also if access to spending opportunities are diminished.
 Diminished opportunities, though indeterminate, can have drastic effects on workers' home lives and relative cultures.
 I would argue diminished opportunities for workers also have an effect on the performance of the project from which a salary is earned.
 Project performance is dependent on worker performance which is significantly influenced by salary waged.
 A general principle here is to consider a single salary is to be sufficient for the livelihood of a worker, just as a single worker per project role is sufficient for a project to depend.
 Dependency on multiple salaries is moot if we're discussing effectiveness of worker to project relations.
 Multiple salaried projects per worker can only diminish worker performance if we're quantifying performance ability relative to time available to perform.